sstojkovic/ssui-conky/README.md

 ## Autostart [Manjaro KDE Example]

-You would probably like to start it automatically so here is what you can do.
+You would probably like to start it automatically on startup so here is what you can do.

 *Note*: you may need to make some changes to suit yourself.